JohnSnowLabs/spark-nlp/docs/_posts/Meryem1425/2023-02-24-ner_sdoh_health_behaviours_problems_wip_en.md

     ner_converter
     ])

-sample_texts = ["She has not been getting regular exercise for approximately two years due to chronic sciatic pain.",
+sample_texts = ["She has not been getting regular exercise and not followed diet for approximately two years due to chronic sciatic pain.",
-             "Medical History: The patient is a 32-year-old female who presents with a history of anxiety, depression, bulimia nervosa, elevated cholesterol, and substance abuse."]
+             "Medical History: The patient is a 32-year-old female who presents with a history of anxiety, depression, bulimia nervosa, elevated cholesterol, and substance abuse.", "Pt was intubated atthe scene & currently sedated due to high BP.
+Also, he is currently on social security disability."]

 data = spark.createDataFrame(sample_texts, StringType()).toDF("text")